All Episodes

 It shouldn't be one list.

-If they pull together something, it should be something like here's the people that we have a living human who says I watched it or I participated in it, or I was the specific victim, or I walked into the room and saw it, or my best friend described it to me, and I knew it was true.
+If they pull together something, it should be something like, here's the people that we have a living human who says, I watched it or I participated in it or I was the specific victim or I walked into the room and saw it or my best friend described it to me and I knew it was true.

-So that should be one list, but the other list should be people who had uh you maybe visited or associated, but there's no accusation.
+But the other list should be people who had maybe visited or associated, but there's no accusation.

-So it might be the accused list, and then literally call the not accused list, because that would at least give the people on the not accused list the the easy out, say just look at the news.
+Because that would at least give the people on the not accused list the easy out.

 I'm on the not accused list.

-It literally is the not accused list, so leave me alone.
+It literally is the not accused list.

 So that would probably be, even though that's not enough, the best you could do.

-You need to give them some kind of uh constitutional protection in this situation, and I think just clarifying that there's two sets of people, the ones you know did some bad bad stuff, and the ones who just sort of were around.
+And I think just clarifying that there's two sets of people, the ones you know did some bad, bad stuff and the ones who just sort of were around.

-You gotta make that distinction.
+You got to make that distinction.

 I hope they do.